janhubicka/Color-Screen/README.md

 script.

-For better performance, if you are going to use the binary on the same macine as you are building it, add " -march=native" to CXXFLAGS.
+For better performance, if you are going to use the binary on the same macine as you are building it, add ' -march=native' to 'CXXFLAGS'.
 This will enable use of extended instruction set of your CPU.

 ### Windows